 On May 26, 2020, the Company's stockholders approved the adoption of the Company's 2020 Employee Stock Purchase Plan (the "ESPP"), which allows for full-time and certain part-time employees of the Company to purchase shares of common stock at a discount to fair market value.
 Eligible employees enroll in a six-month offering period during the open enrollment period prior to the start of that offering period.
 A new offering period begins approximately every March 1 and September 1.
 At the end of each offering period, the accumulated contributions are used to purchase shares of the Company's common stock.
-Shares are purchased at a price equal to 85% of the lower of: (i) the fair market value of the Company's common stock on the first business day of an offering period or (ii) the fair market value of the Company's common stock on the last business day of an offering period.
+Shares are purchased at a price equal to 85% of the lower of: (i) the fair market value of the Company's common stock on the last business day of an offering period.

 The ESPP authorizes the Company to issue up to 400,000 shares of the Company's common stock.
 In addition, the number of shares available for issuance under the ESPP will automatically increase on the first day of each of the Company's fiscal years beginning in 2021 and ending on the first day of 2030, in an amount equal to the lesser of (i) 300,000 shares, (ii) 1% of the shares of Company common stock outstanding on the last day of the immediately preceding fiscal year, or (iii) such lesser number of shares as is determined by the Board of Directors, subject to adjustment upon changes in capitalization of the Company.
-On February 28, 2021, the Company issued 39,960 shares of its common stock pursuant to scheduled purchases under the ESPP.
+On February 28, 2021 and August 31, 2021, the Company issued 39,960 and 18,155 shares of its common stock, respectively, pursuant to scheduled purchases under the ESPP.
 As of December 31, 2020, 400,000 shares of common stock were reserved for future issuance under the ESPP.
 On January 1, 2021, an additional 207,404 shares became available under the ESPP pursuant to an automatic annual increase.
-567,444 shares remained available for future grant under the ESPP as of June 30, 2021.
+549,289 shares remained available for future grant under the ESPP as of September 30, 2021.